 Formally declared a town site in 1864, Northampton is one of the oldest settlements in WA outside of Perth.
 Northampton was classified as a historic town by the National Trust of Australia in 1993.
 It exudes a friendly, country charm with historic character buildings lining the main street surrounded by rich, golden agricultural lands.
 Northampton is best known as the gateway to the town of Kalbarri and the hamlets of Horrocks and Port Gregory.

 See Australian Heritage standards at its most authentic.
-Oakabella Homestead offers daily tours of the beautifully restored building explaining 1851 in its pioneering, stone homestead glory.
+Located 18.5kms south of Northampton, Oakabella Homestead offers daily tours of the beautifully restored building explaining 1851 in its pioneering, stone homestead glory.
 Oakabella is also a great stopping off point on your way north or south along the Coral Coast with restaurant facilities onsite.
-Stop in for a great coffee, fresh scones or lunch.
+Stop in for a great coffee, the freshest and finest scones in Australia, or lunch.
+Experience the Aussie Outback Bush Tour and Dinner, learning about bushtucker foods, and listening to the captivating sounds of the didgeridoo at sunset, before returning to the Homestead for a campfire dinner experience.
+Check Oakabella’s website for dates.
 Additionally if you are on a self-cater holiday, Oakabella has bookable camping sites, showers, toilets and full disabled facilities.

 A free chemical pump out station for caravans is now available behind Hampton Gardens at the north end of town.